Destructible-Watermelon/Sad-Flak/README.md

 - `≤...≥` jumping

 of course, other commands are needed for TC ness. but these are outstanding ones in control flow.
+Actually, now that i think about it, it is conceivable that the language could be Turing complete without the [] command, because i haven't proved it's necessary. however, it would most likely make the language unusuable if it were possible and the [] command removed.
+I think it would be cool if someone could prove whether or not removing the [] command would make it turing incomplete.